RyanNoelk/Sudoku/README.md

 ##Solving puzzles
-The solver will return a list of all the possaible solutions to the puzzle.
+The solver will return a list of all the possible solutions to the puzzle.
 There are some examples of solving puzzles within `common/runner.py`.
 ```
 from common.solver import Solver